Research degrees in Divinity

 The School welcomes applications for the PhD from qualified candidates from around the world in a wide range of theological and biblical disciplines.

-Admission to the PhD is normally on the basis of a good Master’s degree in the applicant’s discipline (that is, an upper second-class degree or one with a minimum grade point average of B+ or the equivalent).
+Admission to the PhD normally requires a minimum of an upper 2.1 Master’s degree in the applicant’s discipline (that is, typically a minimum average of 16 on a 20-point scale or 67 on a 100-point scale), or a minimum grade point average of A- (that is, typically 3.7 on 4-point GPA scale or the equivalent).

 For the MPhil, completion of the first year of course work to a sufficient standard counts as the requisite Master’s degree.